AnOnYmOus001100/freeCodeCamp/README.md

 # freeCodeCamp
-This repostory consists of materials, courses and projects of freeodecamp.org
+This repository consists of materials, courses and projects of freeodecamp.org